kacperwolanski/smartsplit/README.md

 <!-- CONTACT -->
 ## Contact

-Let's make something big together.
 You can find me here:

 👥 LinkedIn: https://www.linkedin.com/in/kacper-wolanski/